KrystianLis/SentenceParser/README.md

 ## BackEnd

-Go to to API project and run `dotnet buil` and `dotnet run` for a api server.
+Go to to API project and run `dotnet build` and `dotnet run` for a api server.

 ## Frontend

-Go to Client project and run `npm install` then run `ng serve --proxy-config proxy.conf.json` for a dev server.
+Go to Client project and run `npm install` and then `ng serve --proxy-config proxy.conf.json` for a dev server.
 Navigate to http://localhost:4200/.